latency-lingo/github-action/README.md

 The value of `file` should reference a file containing your test results.
 This depends on your test runner and strategy for running tests in CI/CD.
 Feel free to [reach out](mailto:support@latencylingo.com) for any support.

+The action evaluates any thresholds for the test scenario referenced.
+If any of the thresholds are violated, the action will fail the build.

 ## Examples
 ```yml
 - name: Latency Lingo